 I’m really missing travelling.
-There’s a void where I’d usually be anticipating adventure.
-And I know I’m not alone.
+There’s a void where I’d usually be anticipating adventure and I know I’m not alone.
 We’re all limited at the moment, but there are ways to travel from your armchair.
-If you’re seeking out some solid wanderlust TV, then BBC iPlayer is a great place to start.
+If you fancy going on your armchair travels that you should some solid wanderlust TV and BBC iPlayer is a great place to start.
 Here are my top picks and they’re all currently streaming on the app.

 I’m not usually one for teen love stories, but a friend recommended Normal People and I watched all twelve episodes within three days.